The 6 Biggest Spiders in Florida

-Deciding which type is the biggest spider in Florida is not as straightforward as it sounds.
+Deciding which type of spider is the biggest in Florida is not as straightforward as it sounds.

 That's because there are different ways of judging how big a spider is.

 You can do it according to: